yarohtar/cam-maths-notes-obsidian/Notes/Kraft's inequality.md

 $$
 #### Proof
 Consider an $\infty$ tree where each node has descendants labelled by the elements of $\Sigma_{2}$.
 Each codeword corresponds to a node, the path from the root to this node spelling out the codeword.

+Assuming $f$ is prefix-free, no codeword is the ancestor of any other.
+Now view the tree as a network with water being pumped in at constant rate and dividing the flow equally at each node.
+The total amount of water we extract at the codewords is $\sum a^{-s_{i}}$, which is therefore $\leq 1$.